Citation, DOI, disclosures and article data

 Findings supportive of the diagnosis of appendicitis include 5:

 aperistaltic, non-compressible, dilated appendix (>6 mm outer diameter)

-- appears round when compression is applied
+appears round when compression is applied

-- hyperechoic appendicolith with posterior acoustic shadowing
+hyperechoic appendicolith with posterior acoustic shadowing

-- distinct appendiceal wall layers
+distinct appendiceal wall layers

-- implies non-necrotic (catarrhal or phlegmon) stage
+implies non-necrotic (catarrhal or phlegmon) stage

-- loss of wall stratification with necrotic (gangrenous) stages 18
+loss of wall stratification with necrotic (gangrenous) stages 18

-- echogenic prominent pericaecal and periappendiceal fat
+echogenic prominent pericaecal and periappendiceal fat

 periappendiceal hyperechoic structure: amorphous hyperechoic structure (usually >10 mm) seen surrounding a non-compressible appendix with a diameter >6 mm 11

 periappendiceal fluid collection

 target appearance (axial section)

 periappendiceal reactive nodal prominence/enlargement

-- wall thickening (3 mm or above)
+wall thickening (3 mm or above)

 mural hyperemia with color flow Doppler increases the specificity 17

-- vascular flow may be lost with necrotic stages
+vascular flow may be lost with necrotic stages

-- alteration of the mural spectral Doppler envelope 16
+alteration of the mural spectral Doppler envelope 16

-Confirming that the structure visualized in the appendix is clearly essential and requires demonstration of it being blind-ending and arising from the base of the cecum.
+Confirming that the structure visualized is the appendix is clearly essential and requires demonstration of it being blind-ending and arising from the base of the cecum.
 Identifying the terminal ileum confidently is also helpful.

 A dynamic ultrasound technique using a sequential 3-step patient positioning protocol has been shown to increase the detection rate of appendix 10.
 In the study, patients were initially examined in the conventional supine position, followed by the left posterior oblique position (45° LPO) and then a “second-look” supine position.
 Reported detection rates increased from 30% in the initial supine position to 44% in the LPO position and a further increase to 53% with the “second-look” supine position.
 Slightly larger absolute and relative detection rates were seen in children.
 The authors suggested that the effect of the LPO positioning step improved the acoustic window by shifting bowel contents.

 CT is highly sensitive (94-98%) and specific (up to 97%) for the diagnosis of acute appendicitis and allows for alternative causes of abdominal pain also to be diagnosed.
 The need for contrast (IV, oral or both) is debatable and varies from institution to institution.
 Oral contrast has not been shown to increase the sensitivity of CT 12.
 Nonetheless, many radiologists advocate the use of oral contrast in patients with a low BMI (<25).

 CT findings include 1,2,4:

-- wall thickening (>3 mm) and enhancement
+wall thickening (>3 mm) and enhancement

-- thickening of the cecal apex: cecal bar sign, arrowhead sign
+thickening of the cecal apex: cecal bar sign, arrowhead sign

-- focal wall non-enhancement representing necrosis (gangrenous appendicitis) and a precursor to perforation
+focal wall non-enhancement representing necrosis (gangrenous appendicitis) and a precursor to perforation

 Less specific signs may be associated with appendicitis:

-- periappendiceal reactive nodal enlargement
+periappendiceal reactive nodal enlargement

-MRI is recommended as the second-line modality for suspected acute appendicitis in pregnancy patients, where available 14,15.
+MRI is recommended as the second-line modality for suspected acute appendicitis in pregnant patients, where available 14,15.
 Protocols vary widely, but most include imaging in three planes with a rapidly acquired sequence with T2 weighting, and some include T2 fat-suppressed imaging.
 MRI findings mirror those of other modalities, with luminal distension and widening, wall thickening, and periappendiceal free fluid.

 Treatment and prognosis